sharmainec/tp/docs/UserGuide.md

 * If you are a new user, you can refer to the [Quick Start](#quick-start) and [Tutorial](#tutorial) to get you started.
 * If you are a new user, you can also refer to [Modes](#modes) to understand how to use LingoGO!.
 * A detailed outline of the commands can be found under [General commands](#general-commands), [List mode commands](#list-mode-commands) and [Slideshow mode commands](#slideshow-mode-commands).
-* If you an experienced user, you can refer to the [Command Summary](#command-summary) for a quick overview of all the commands in LingoGO!.
+* If you an experienced user, you can refer to the [Command summary](#command-summary) for a quick overview of all the commands in LingoGO!.
 * A [Glossary](#glossary) is provided to help explain certain important terms used in this guide.

 As for text formatting,
 * **Bolded words** highlight important points to take note of.
-* *Italcized words* indicate files and folders.
+* *Italicized words* indicate files and folders.
 * `Words in blocks` indicate commands and associated terms like their [prefixes](#prefixes) and [parameters](#parameters).

 Do also look out for the following colored boxes throughout the guide for useful tips.